WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Moving a four years ahead, Frank is now escorting a group of delinquents, including two potential final girls Kira (Samantha Noble) and Christine (Christina Vidal), to clean and fix a run-down hotel for community service in exchange of reducing their sentences.
 What they didn't know is that the hotel happens to be the same hiding spot of a more-than-alive Goodnight.
 Rigging the place with one-way mirrors and trip wires, he systematically hooks, kill and gouge out eyeballs for his collection, while the frightened (well, some are) teens fight for their lives.

-See No evil is really no more than simplicity; it's not anything big and it runs a tirade of horror tropes ranging from a predictable paint-by-number storytelling to one-dimensional casts and the usual "twist", WWE Film's first release is all but new.
+See No Evil (2006) is really no more than simplicity; it's not anything big and it runs a tirade of horror tropes ranging from a predictable paint-by-number storytelling to one-dimensional casts and the usual "twist", WWE Film's first release is all but new.
 Even Kane's Goodnight character is a little cliched; obviously influenced by Friday the 13th's Jason Voorhees, Jacob's mama-treatment is only a tad more traumatic as his past is haunted by humiliation and torture from a zealous mother, shaping him into "God's hand of judgement".
-With all of these drawbacks, though, the movie does make up for it with some worthwhile gory murders, torment, a really intimidating villain (despite their shortcomings), a grittingly effective location and pure popcorn cinema traits.
+With all of these drawbacks, though, the movie does make up for it with some worthwhile gory murders, torment, a really intimidating villain (despite their shortcomings), a gritty-effective location and pure popcorn cinema traits.

 It's entertaining still, in a very basic and thought-absent way, and it's probably the only thing that actually got it running in the first place.
 It has a few dull points but its quick pace leaves no dragging moments and the acting and camera work are neat all the way.
 I can't really say anything more about this film, its practically just an average slasher film.
 Gory and messy, but still very mediocre.
 Worthwhile a rent whenever it hits you.